The Loop Closing on Itself: How We Got Cited by ChatGPT (and It Brought Real Users)

 56 → 91

 On March 15, 2026, we ran our own tool on aiexposuretool.com.
-The result was humbling: 56 out of 100.
-For a tool that helps others improve their AI visibility, we had significant gaps ourselves.
+Score: 56/100.
+For a tool that promises to fix AEO, the result was humbling.

-- Our robots.txt did not explicitly allow AI crawlers
+- robots.txt did not explicitly allow AI crawlers (GPTBot, ClaudeBot, PerplexityBot, Google-Extended)

-- No JSON-LD structured data — no SoftwareApplication or FAQPage schema
+llms.txt— AI had no first-party brief to read - No JSON-LD structured data — no SoftwareApplication, Organization, or FAQPage

 - No comparison pages

-We had 870 Google Search impressions growing steadily.
-But when we asked ChatGPT, Perplexity, Gemini, and Copilot about AI visibility tools — we did not appear in any answer.
+We had 870 Google Search impressions and growing.
+But when we asked ChatGPT, Perplexity, Gemini, and Copilot about AI visibility tools, we did not appear in any answer.
+SEO traction without AEO traction.

 56